 Many of you are looking at hay fields or pastures and are seeing significant winterkill.
-The past few days my phone has been ringing off the hook from farmers and ranchers looking for cost effective ideas to over come this latest hurdle that mother nature has thrown at us.
+For the past few days, my phone has been ringing off the hook from farmers and ranchers looking for cost-effective ideas to overcome this latest hurdle that Mother Nature has thrown at us.

 You can also utilize Italian Ryegrass (biennial types), Tetraploid Intermediate Ryegrass, Festuloliums, Teff, or small grains to help fill in a field.
 The downside is that mixed hay brings a lower price to that of all legume hay.

 If you irrigate your hayfield you will need to decrease the amount of water that you apply at a single time and speed up the frequency for optimum success.
 Remember that annual grasses and clovers have shorter root systems.

 Raise Your Cutting Height

 You will need to raise your cutting height to 3-4 inches as the ability to re-grow lies in the base of annual plants and not the roots like alfalfa.
 Assess your field before cutting to identify the lowest green leaf on the plants.
 If you fail to leave any green leaves you will not see any regrowth!

 Base your cutting time on when the earliest component in your field is ready.
 For annual clovers, you will want to cut at or before the bud stage, before blooms are showing.
 For grasses or small grains cut at or before the boot stage.
 If you wait until head emergence in grasses or grains or bloom in clovers, then you will see poor recovery as the plants will have shifted from vegetative to reproductive modes.